-If there is a fire, and the turbine rotor remains free to spin, raise the trim and lower it back, the starter will engage in a second to cool down the engine and blow out the flames.
-If the temperature is below 100°C and there are still flames, raise the throttle stick to the full power position, this will connect the starter manually to ventilate the engine and extinguish the fire.
+If there is a fire, but the rotor remains free to spin and the starter is OK, raise the trim and lower it back, starter will engage in a second or two to cool down the engine and blow out the flames, if the temperature is below 100° and you still need to make a blowout, rise the throttle stick to the full power position, this will connect the starter manually to ventilate the engine and extinguish the fire.
 The throttle channel acts as a starter switch if the temperature is lower 100°C after an aborted start.